Linux Build Prerequisites

 ./mach bootstrap

-You will be asked to choose from the following list of options
+You will be presented with the following options:

 Please choose the version of Firefox you want to build: